Common Activities and Responsibilities of Crime Scene Investigators

-Crime scene investigators supervise, evaluate, investigate and analyze complex crime scene investigations.
+Crime scene investigator responsibilities include the supervision, evaluation, investigation, and analyzation of complex crime scene investigations.
 They use state-of-the-art tools and techniques to secure, cultivate, and collect physical evidence.
 Investigators create reports about observations and investigative efforts at crime scenes.
 These reports are then forwarded to law enforcement agencies.
 Crime scene investigators may be called to testify in court as experts.

 What Does a CSI Do?Crime scene investigators inspect crime scenes where invasions, sexual assaults, murders, armed robberies, and burglaries have occurred.
 Investigators spend about 70 percent of their time packaging and processing physical evidence, photographing autopsies, and briefing law enforcement agencies.
 Investigators spend the remainder of their time preparing reports, teaching classes, and testifying in court.

-Crime investigators should be in descent physical shape since they might have to kneel for long periods of time and carry heavy objects.
+Crime investigators should be in decent physical shape since they might have to kneel for long periods of time and carry heavy objects.
 Dexterity and physical strength are frequently essential for optimal job performance.
 Crime scene investigators are required to carry guns which they may have to use in a law enforcement situation.
 Please note, CSI works both indoors and outdoors.

 Potential crime scene investigators must demonstrate police investigative abilities, be knowledgeable about search and seizure procedures, and understand an investigator's role during a crime scene investigation.
 Investigators must also understand their department's policies and procedures and local and state laws applicable to their job.
 Investigators must have a thorough knowledge of chemistry, anatomy, general science, and forensics.
 Investigators must be authorized to carry a firearm, have the authority to arrest suspects, and hold a valid driver's license.

 Crime Scene Investigators are responsible for the initial evaluation of the scene.
 Most of their work is comprised of taking photographs of the crime scene, forensic examination, fingerprinting and the collection of evidence such as fibers, hair, blood and paint samples.
-In completing there responsibilities as crime scene investigators, they undertake the following duties and activities both prior to and following the examination:
+In completing their responsibilities as crime scene investigators, they undertake the following duties and activities both prior to and following the examination:

 - Assess the crime scene